-JBoss is a popular open source application server based on JEE technology.
+Ans: JBoss is a popular open-source application server based on JEE technology.
 Being JEE based, the JBoss supports cross-platform java applications.
-It was embedded with Apache Tomcat web server.
+It was embedded with the Apache Tomcat web server.
 It runs under any JVM of 1.3 or later versions.
 JBoss supports JNDI, Servlet/JSP (Tomcat or Jetty), EJB, JTS/JTA, JCA, JMS, Clustering (JavaGroups), Web Services (Axis), and IIOP integration (JacORB).

-JBoss cache is a product.
-Frequently accessed Java objects are cached by utilzing JBoss cache to improve the performance of e-business applications.
+Ans: JBoss cache is a product.
+Frequently accessed Java objects are cached by utilizing JBoss cache to improve the performance of e-business applications.
 JBoss decreases the network traffic and increases the scalability of applications by eliminating unnecessary database access.
-Fully transactional features and highly configurable set of options which are to deal with concurrent data access, are provided by JBoss cache in an efficient manner possible for the applications.
+Fully transactional features and a highly configurable set of options which are to deal with concurrent data access are provided by JBoss cache in an efficient manner possible for the applications.

 After finding the most of the time spent by specific components or libraries or most of the resources, one can use Jprobe a specialized tool for examining the single object or the objects loaded in the memory.

 Ans: Java Transaction API (JTA) specifies standard Java interfaces between a transaction manager and the parties involved in a distributed transaction system: the resource manager, the application server, and the transactional applications.

 The Javaâ„¢ Transaction API (JTA) allows applications to perform distributed transactions, that is, transactions that access and update data on two or more networked computer resources.